github/docs/isi/organisasi/mengelola-keanggotaan-dalam-organisasi-Anda/index.md

 ---
 title: Managing membership in your organization
-intro: 'After you create your organization, you can {% ifversion fpt %}invite people to become{% else %}add people as{% endif %} members of the organization.
+intro: 'After you create your organization, you can {% ifversion fpt %}invite people to become{% 5%}add people as{% 10 %} members of the organization.
 You can also remove members of the organization, and reinstate former members.'
 redirect_from:
   - /articles/removing-a-user-from-your-organization
   - /articles/managing-membership-in-your-organization